 To rent or to buy?
-This is the age-old question.
+This is an age-old question.

 * Don't forget, my new course Passive Income By Investing In Syndications is only open for enrollment for 3 more days.
 Join while you can!